kyriakossk2000/order_analysis/README.md

 ```bash
 pip install -r requirements.txt
 ```
-### Running the Model
+### Running the Models
-The `popularity.py`, `order_timeseries.py`, `order_forecasting.py` scripts are the main files that performs the modelling, training, and evaluation.
+The `popularity.py`, `order_forecasting_timeseries.py`, `order_forecasting.py` scripts are the main files that performs the modelling, training, and evaluation.
 They accepts several arguments to customize the training process.

 #### Example Commands for Venue popularity prediction
 Run the following command in the command line to execute venue popularity modelling script with all models: